Having played a lot of wargames as a teenager I wanted to also include some of what learned from these in Galactic Era.

 A good operational capability is important if your star civilization is spread out over a large area and you intend to have conflict or want to defend against it.
 There are two strategies you can use instead though.

 One way is to limit your civilization to your home star sector.
 This has the disadvantage of not getting stars in the center sector with their useful relics, but it is much easier to defend.
 You can do this even with the ship range given by the lowest level in Propulsion.

 The other way is more diplomatic, namely by keeping your alignment on the light (STO) side.
 As such, the only players that you will possibly get into conflict with are ones on the dark (STS) side.
-Even those will be somewhat deterred from declaring war on you because of the disadvantage dark players have when at war with a light player (light players get the entire population of any star taken from a dark player).
+Even those will be somewhat deterred from declaring war on you because of the disadvantage STS players have when at war with a STO player (STO players get the entire population of any star taken from a STS player).